jabernardo/rute/README.md

 ```

-## Contibuting to TheF!
+## Contibuting to Rute!
-To contribute to TheF!
+To contribute to Rute!
 Make sure to give a star and forked this repository.

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).